 In 2015, Newburgh implemented the Group Violence Intervention program, in which law enforcement, community members, and social service providers form a partnership and engage directly with violent groups.
 Before the program was implemented, the Newburgh Police Department worked closely with the National Network for Safe Communities at John Jay College to identify violent groups to target for intervention.
 By analyzing shooting incident data, interviewing patrol officers, reviewing criminal histories, and using social network analysis, they determined there were 13 active criminal street groups, most of which were identified as high-violence groups, with approximately 180 group members in the city.

-The Department frequently updates the list of high-violence groups and group members using field intelligence and social network analysis.
-From this data, the department determines which group is committing the most violence in the community, or identifies the group responsible for the most recent shooting incident.
-This group is selected for a “demonstration” enforcement action, which illustrates, in advance, the key enforcement message that will be delivered during a call-in with group members, and shows other groups that the police departments and its partners, including the District Attorney’s Office, other law enforcement agencies and service providers, are committed to ending violence.
-The police department uses a multi-tier approach to target all types of crime being committed by the group, using various enforcement strategies: enforcing probation or parole conditions, serving outstanding arrest warrants, conducting drug buys and making arrests, checking for unregistered cars, and performing housing code enforcement actions.
+The Department frequently updates the list of currently active high-violence groups and group members using field intelligence and social network analysis.
+From this analysis, the Department determines which group is committing the most violence in the community, or identifies the group responsible for the most recent shooting incident.
+This group is selected for an enforcement action, which illustrates the key enforcement message that will be delivered during a call-in with group members.
+The enforcement action shows other groups that the police department and its partners, including the District Attorney’s Office, Probation Office, other law enforcement agencies, and service providers, are committed to ending violence.
+Newburgh Police Department uses a multi-tier approach to target all types of crime being committed by the group, using various enforcement strategies: enforcing probation or parole conditions, serving outstanding arrest warrants, conducting drug buys and making arrests, checking for unregistered cars, and performing housing code enforcement actions.

-These enforcement activities are followed by the call-in, where representatives of law enforcement and social service providers present information to about a dozen group members.
+These enforcement activities are followed by the call-in, where representatives of law enforcement and social service providers present information to about a dozen group members, who are compelled to attend.
 Law enforcement gives the group a clear warning that any future violence will be met with swift and certain consequences, as the enforcement actions illustrated.
-A local non-profit organization then provides information on services available to group members and their families if they choose not to engage in violence, including mental health and substance abuse treatment, education, and employment training and placement.
+A local non-profit organization then provides information on services available to group members and their families, including mental health and substance abuse treatment, education, and employment training and placement, in an effort to assist them in leaving a criminal lifestyle.
 The Department holds three to four call-ins per year.
-Police also provide custom notifications to individuals who do not attend the call-in, or in situations where immediate intervention is necessary.
+Police also conduct custom notifications to individuals who do not attend the call-in, or in situations where immediate intervention is necessary.

 After the call-in, the Department carefully monitors criminal activity within the city.
-A group responsible for increased levels of violence, becomes the target of the next demonstration enforcement action, repeating the process from the beginning.
+Any group responsible for increased levels of violence becomes the target of the next enforcement action, repeating the process from the beginning.

 Program Review or Evaluation

-While no formal review or evaluation has been performed on Newburgh’s Group Violence Intervention Program, it has demonstrated to be an important component of the overall strategy to reduce shooting incidents in Newburgh.
-In 2017, the Newburgh Police Department reported a 63 percent decrease in shootings involving injury when compared to 2016, and a decrease of 64 percent in those incidents when compared to the five-year average.
-From 2015 to 2017, the rate of shooting incidents decreased dramatically from 15 incidents per 10,000 people to only 5 per 10,000.
+While no formal review or evaluation has been completed on Newburgh’s Group Violence Intervention Program, it has been an important component of the overall strategy to reduce shooting incidents in Newburgh.
+In 2018, the Newburgh Police Department reported an 86 percent decrease in shootings involving injury compared to 2015 (6 versus 43), and a decrease of 83 percent when compared to the five-year average.
+This continues the downward trend from 2016 and 2017 with 38 and 17 shootings involving injury, respectively.
+From 2015 to 2018, the rate of shooting incidents decreased dramatically from 15 incidents per 10,000 people to only two per 10,000 people.

 The Group Violence Intervention Program is based on a focused deterrence policing strategy, which targets specific criminal behavior committed by a small number of chronic offenders.
 Law enforcement confronts these offenders to inform them that violence will not be tolerated and offers to link them with services to change their behavior.